5 Home Improvements to Make During the Summer

 1. Install new windows.

 While installing new windows may sound like a big undertaking, it can also have big benefits.
-Ill-fitting windows not only lead to drafts and cold spots in the house, but they can also bring about sky-high energy bills.
+Ill-fitting windows not only lead to drafts and cold spots in the house, but they can also bring about sky-high energy bills during the summer months.
 That said, installing new windows with proper installation can help you save money while feeling more comfortable in your own home.